Dear Dr. Julie-Ann,

 Mid-century Decorating for the Holidays

-Here’s one thing I’ve noticed looking at old photos and advertisements on Shorpy, Flickr, Vintage Ad Browser, various magazines, and family photos: compared to the decorating extravaganzas of today, most holiday decorations were rather simple.
+One thing I’ve noticed looking at old photos and advertisements on Shorpy, Flickr, Vintage Ad Browser, various magazines, and family photos: compared to the decorating extravaganzas of today, most holiday decorations were rather simple.
 You see a decorated tree, stockings, some greenery on a mantel and staircase, a nativity scene, and Christmas cards.

-But, if you aren’t enjoying the process and your home looks like an advertisement for Sears or JoAnn’s trying to sell their decorations, then perhaps it is time to do some visual and emotional editing.
+But, if you aren’t enjoying the process and your home looks like an advertisement for Michael’s Crafts or JoAnn’s trying to sell their decorations, then perhaps it is time to do some visual and emotional editing.
 As they say, “less is more.”
-Have each person in the family choose their “must have decoration” to display and leave the rest in the box.
+Have each person in the family choose their “must have decorations” to display and leave the rest in the box.
 Ask yourself if each decoration is adding beauty or joy to your festivities.
 If it isn’t, then it is time to let it go.